DominiqueCaron/daily-coding-problem/README.md

 Each [Solution](https://github.com/DominiqueCaron/daily-coding-problem/tree/master/Solutions) has its [Test(s)](https://github.com/DominiqueCaron/daily-coding-problem/tree/master/Tests).

-I openned an issue for every uncompleted challenge.
+I opened an issue for every uncompleted challenge.
 Feel free to submit your solution through a Pull request!